DataFire/Integrations/integrations/generated/google_dfareporting/README.md

   * campaignId `string`: Campaign ID of this placement.
 This field is a required field on insertion.
   * campaignIdDimensionValue [DimensionValue](#dimensionvalue)
   * comment `string`: Comments for this placement.
-  * compatibility `string` (values: APP, APP_INTERSTITIAL, DISPLAY, DISPLAY_INTERSTITIAL, IN_STREAM_VIDEO): Placement compatibility.
+  * compatibility `string` (values: APP, APP_INTERSTITIAL, DISPLAY, DISPLAY_INTERSTITIAL, IN_STREAM_AUDIO, IN_STREAM_VIDEO): Placement compatibility.
 DISPLAY and DISPLAY_INTERSTITIAL refer to rendering on desktop, on mobile devices or in mobile apps for regular or interstitial ads respectively.
 APP and APP_INTERSTITIAL are no longer allowed for new placement insertions.
 Instead, use DISPLAY or DISPLAY_INTERSTITIAL.
 IN_STREAM_VIDEO refers to rendering in in-stream video ads developed with the VAST standard.
 This field is required on insertion.
   * contentCategoryId `string`: ID of the content category assigned to this placement.
   * createInfo [LastModifiedInfo](#lastmodifiedinfo)
   * directorySiteId `string`: Directory site ID of this placement.
 On insert, you must set either this field or the siteId field to specify the site associated with this placement.
 This is a required field that is read-only after insertion.